 Perhaps the biggest adjustment was becoming more photogenic.
 "We are in this Instagram era, so keeping that in mind with the packaging, we wanted to create something that was beautiful and something that was Instagrammable," Hernandez says of the white, gold and clear palette.

-“We want people to do shelfies,” or pictures of the bottles on their vanity, Walsh says.
-“The online landscape has changed so much with these different platforms.”
-She chose a classic perfume shape — “like a piece of jewelry that looks gorgeous on a shelf” — that was inspired by ogling over her mother’s perfume as a girl.
+Walsh says she wants people to do shelfies, pictures of the bottles on their vanity, to fit in with the modern online landscape.
+She chose a classic perfume shape — "like a piece of jewelry that looks gorgeous on a shelf" — that was inspired by ogling over her mother's perfume as a girl.

 "The name boyfriend, we wanted to make it feel inclusive," Hernandez adds.
 "This is the only boyfriend you need, regardless of your preference in life."